alisi1989/CLUES2-Companion/README.md

 For the boostrap replicates, users must provide a start and end time around the estimated onset of selection.
 As shown in the examples above, the onset based on the first dating was 300 generations ago.
 Hence, the time tange 0 - 500 generations ago was selected, and within this range we estimated the selection coefficient for a window size of 25 generations ago.

 To calculate confidence intervals, we will perform Phase 1, Phase 2, and Phase 3 (generating *.newick, *_times.txt, *.coal files among others for each SNP) with a random seed n number of times depending on the number of replicates defined by the user.
-In the end, CLUES2 COMpanion will generate a distribution of onset selection. will performed using Relate sample brench lengths, new *.newick files for each replica, then RelateToClues.py will be applied to generate a *_times.txt file for each *.newick file replicated and inference.py (CLUES2) will estimate a selection coefficient in each epoch for each replicates.
-Random seeds (--seed $RANDOM) are always used to generate always different coalescence-based genealogies.
+Please note that users will be prompted to provide parameters for each replicate.
+In the end, CLUES2 Companion will generate a distribution of selection onsets from which lower and upper bounds of time in generations, representing the confidence intervals will be determined by the user.

 ```
-e.g.,
+For example, if users selected 100 replicates,

 ▶  Generating 100 bootstrap trees & CLUES runs
 → [bootstrap 1]  SampleBranchLengths (seed=973675772)
 →   RelateToCLUES